 - 15 mint leaves

 - 1 oz. hot water

-- In the base of a blender, blend 1 cup of fresh blueberries until completely pulverized.
+- In a blender or a food processor, blend 1 cup of fresh blueberries until completely pulverized.

 - Pour the blueberry puree into a mason jar for storage, and chill until time to make the drinks.

-- In a cocktail shaker, muddle the mint leaves into the caster sugar.
+- In a cocktail shaker, muddle the mint leaves into the turbinado (or caster) sugar.

 - Pour in the hot water, swirling the mint leaves and sugar in it until the sugar has dissolved.